Strong bounds and exact solutions to the minimum broadcast time problem: Introduction

 The current literature on MBT offers some theoretical results, including complexity and approximability theorems.
-Although inexact solution methods also have been proposed, few attempts seem to be made in order to compute the exact optimum, or to find lower bounds on the minimum broadcast time.
-The goal of the current text is to fill this gap, and we make the following contributions in that direction:
+Although inexact solution methods also have been proposed, few attempts seem to be made in order to compute the exact optimum, or to find strong lower bounds on the minimum broadcast time.
+The goal of the current text is to fill this gap, and we make the following contributions in that direction: First, a compact integer \change linear programming (ILP) \stopchange model is developed. \change Unlike models applied in previous works \citep{desousa18,desousa18b,lima22}, the ILP model studied in the current text maximises the number of nodes that can be informed within a given time $t$.
+The optimal solution to the MBT problem is then identified as the minimum value of $t$ for which the objective function attains a value identical to the vertex cardinality of the graph.
+With access to strong lower and upper bounds on the minimum broadcast time, such a model has to be run for only a few different values of $t$.
+The current work demonstrates empirically that such an approach is, in a large proportion of available instances, considerably faster than solving the previously studied ILP models.

-First, a compact integer programming model is developed.
-While the model targets the exact minimum in instances of moderate size, its continuous relaxation is suitable for computation of lower bounds in larger instances.
-Second, we derive lower bounding techniques, both of an analytical nature and in terms of a combinatorial relaxation of MBT, that do not rely on linear programming.
-Third, we devise an upper bounding algorithm, which in combination with the lower bounds is able to close the optimality gap in a wide range of instances.
+The benefit of the new ILP approach grows with increased strength of the bounds on the minimum broadcast time.
+Our second contribution is a lower bounding technique, which proves its merit particularly in instances where all shortest paths from the source set to a non-source have moderate length.
+Third, we devise an upper bounding algorithm, which in combination with strong lower bounds is able to close the optimality gap in a wide range of instances.
+In summary, the current work contributes new methods for (1) exact estimates of, (2) lower bounds on, and (3) upper bounds on the minimum broadcast time. \stopchange

-The remainder of the paper is organized as follows: Next, we review the current scientific literature on MBT and related problems, and in Section \ref{sec:def}, a concise problem definition is provided.
-The integer program is formulated and discussed in Section \ref{sec:exact}.
-Lower and upper bounding methods are derived in Section \ref{sec:lb} and \ref{sec:ub}, respectively.
+The remainder of the paper is organised as follows: Next, we review the current scientific literature on MBT and related problems, and in Section \ref{sec:def}, a concise problem definition is provided.
+The integer \change linear \stopchange program is formulated and discussed in Section \ref{sec:exact}.
+Lower and upper bounding methods are derived in Sections \ref{sec:lb} and \ref{sec:ub}, respectively.
 Computational experiments are reported in Section \ref{sec:exp}, before the work is concluded by Section \ref{sec:conc}.